stablecaps/eyes3scribe/README.md

 1. create python documentation website:
     1. investigate using mkdocstrings
     2. investigate using subsets of callgraph for viz
+    3. create GHA to auto generate python documentation for nash-auto-doc repo

 8. **Miscellaneous**
     1. amend readme to take into account poetry & also list instructions for standalone binary